campos20/campos20/README.md

 * Another React project, at least this is not cubing related.
 It [generates random choices ](https://github.com/campos20/mega-sena-gerador)for large Brazilian lottery attempts.

 # Teaching
-I used teach Mathematics and IT related chairs.
+I used to teach Mathematics and IT related chairs.
 Usually, I Calculus, Geometry, Statistics and Physics.
-Also, some Java, web technologies and basic programming lectures.
+Also, some Java, web technologies and basic programming lectures (UNIUBE, Pitágoras, and UFU).